hashicorp/terraform-provider-aws/website/docs/r/quicksight_analysis.html.markdown

 ## Import

-Import A QuickSight Analysis using the AWS account ID and analysis ID separated by a comma (`,`).
+Import a QuickSight Analysis using the AWS account ID and analysis ID separated by a comma (`,`).
 For example:

 ```
 $ terraform import aws_quicksight_analysis.example 123456789012,example-id